luickk/goRobotCommunicationFramework/README.md

 ### Delimiter

-Single commands are separated by a "\n".
-Msgs, encoded in commands(protocol based) are also separated by a "\n" (for example the glob maps).
+Single commands are separated by a "\n". msgs, encoded in commands(protocol based) are separated by a "\nm" (for example the glob maps pull or string msg pull).

 ### Node